You can now view all of the scanned images of the New York State Death Index, from 1880-1956, online for free at the Internet Archive.

-On January 4, 2016, Reclaim The Records submitted a new York State Freedom of Information Law (FOIL) request to the New York State Department of Health for a copy of the entire New York State death index, from June 1880 through December 31, 1956.
+On January 4, 2016, Reclaim The Records submitted a New York State Freedom of Information Law (FOIL) request to the New York State Department of Health for a copy of the entire New York State death index, from June 1880 through December 31, 1956.
 We requested the index only in this FOIL request.

 And seventeen months later, we won the records!
+And this is the story of how we did it.

 This death index covers 1880-1956, which is seventy-seven years!
 Here are some things to keep in mind: